 - 15.10.14.
 Where the Board approves an application made under clause 15.10.3 the Board may subsequently give notice in writing to the Contractor withdrawing or varying that approval with immediate effect if the Board is: - (a) no longer satisfied that the arrangements covered by the subcontract would enable the Contractor to satisfactorily meet its obligations under the Contract; and - (b) satisfied that the immediate withdrawal or variation of the approval is necessary to protect the safety of the Contractor's patients. - 15.10.15.
 A notice served under clause 15.10.14 takes effect on the date on which it is received by the Contractor. - 15.10.16.
 Clauses 15.10.11 to 15.10.15 do not affect any other remedies which the Board may have under the Contract.

-16.1 Records, Information, Notification and Rights of Entry78 or in a combination of those two ways.
+16.1 Records, Information, Notification and Rights of Entry

 16.1.
 Patient records